felipenmartins/Robotics-Simulation-Labs/Lab8/ReadMe.md

 9. With the MicroPython IDE closed and the ESP32 running, **run the Webots simulation**.

 After executing the steps above, you should see the simulation running.
-The video below illustrates how to run the HIL Simulation using Thonny and Webots once you have the code for both ready:
+The video linked in Figure 2 illustrates how to run the HIL Simulation using Thonny and Webots once you have the code ready for both:

 [![Running the HIL Simulation](https://img.youtube.com/vi/srcTeYh20jQ/0.jpg)](https://www.youtube.com/watch?v=srcTeYh20jQ)

-###### This video illsutrates how to run the HIL Simulation.
+###### Figure 2.
+Video that illsutrates how to run the HIL Simulation.
 It is based on the video made by student Charlotte Benckert (HSB - Bremen University of Applied Sciences) to solve the Hardware-in-the-Loop Simulation assignment of the BIP course "Embedded Systems for Mobile Robots", January 2025.

 This example implements a simple line-following behavior in the ESP32 board to control the simulated robot in Webots.
 The pre-processed sensor data is sent from Webots to the ESP32 via serial port.
 The ESP32 implements the line-following state transitions according to the received sensor data, and sends the new state back to Webots.
 The new state is used by Webots to define the speeds of the robot wheels.